Evil

 Conceit is the desire to be better than others.
 Unlike almost anything else that could drive evil, it’s strictly competitive.

-Conceit never concerns itself over status or power except as a comparison.
+Conceit never concerns itself with status or power, except as a comparison.
 It’s not about being “rich” or “smart”, but about being “richer than” or “smarter than”.

 Arrogance is dangerous because it’s never fully satisfied.
 If someone wishes to be the best, they’re working against the statistical likelihood that they’re built a certain way.
 If they accomplish something, the competitive drive will naturally turn to something else, and it will never stop.